johnathanvman/F6/index.md

 				Entrys.push("I grab SUB by the waist, and swallow her down!") if(unit(s[2]).Tags[0] == "Mousegirl"){
 					if(Cocked == unit(s[2])){
 						Entrys = ["I get on my knees and tell SUB I need to have her.
 She approaches and starts licking the tip of my cock.
 She looks surprised when it almost pulls her in.
 I ask her to continue and she does nervously, this time shes slurped past her shoulders.
-She starts to struggle until I start rubbing her slit.
+She starts to struggle until I begin rubbing her slit.
 With my other hand I start stroking myself and SUB is slowly pulled in further.
 My progress is stopped by her wide rear end.
 I keep fingering her while her legs flail around.
 As SUB orgasms, I push her butt into my large member, and she slides the rest of the way in.
 I feel her curl up into a ball before melting into spunk!
 My balls are swollen, I should find someone to help relieve the pressure..."]
 					}else{
 						Entrys = ["While I lie down, SUB walks over and straddles my face with her tail tickling my nose.
 I start eating her out and watch her shudder as my tongue teases her clit.
 When she cums, I gulp down her rear.
 She looks surprised and tries to pull herself out as I swallow her deeper.
 She gives up when my tongue starts teasing her breasts.
 She cums again just before her head and legs are swallowed and she slides into my belly!"]
 					}